|

-Summary: A set of downloadable files which will help you learn how to do water testing as simply and inexpensively as possible. |
+A set of downloadable files which will help you do water testing as simply and inexpensively as possible, and understand and make the best use of the results.

-| $14.95 34 page PDF document, Word document, and Excel worksheet-BETA VERSION |
+$14.95 — 34 page PDF document, Word document, and Excel worksheet- BETA VERSION

 Village women in Mexico monitoring wells for nitrate contamination.

 Tap water on right has no general coliforms.
 Same water after passing through a reverse/ osmosis drinking water filter (left) is positive for general coliforms.
 It's about to be tested with a UV light to see if it also has fecal coliforms (it didn't).
+R/O treatment removes chlorine, and general coliforms often will develop.
+In most cases this is a net improvement.

 River water in background has 20,000 coliforms per 100 ml, 500 times more than is typically considered safe for swimming.
 Amazingly, the water from the hand dug shallow well in the foreground had zero.

-Photograph of a plate from a local swimming hole showing general and fecal coliform bacteria concentrations (sample size is 5 ml). |
+Photograph of a plate from a local swimming hole showing general and fecal coliform bacteria concentrations (sample size is 5 ml).

 The suppliers of water quality testing supplies seem to assume that users are well-versed in all applicable lab techniques.
 They also seem to assume that users don't care how much the tests cost, or how much trash is generated.

-This packet is designed to give your water quality testing effort a boost by sharing what we've learned about doing cheap, materials-efficient tests that help give an accurate picture of what is going on.
+This packet is designed to give your water quality testing effort a boost by sharing what we've learned about doing inexpensive, materials-efficient tests that help give an accurate picture of what is going on.

 The examples include samples showing the quality of natural waters, including: